alexsu52/technology_update/2025/Q3/technology_update.md

 ### Software
 - OptiLLM (https://github.com/algorithmicsuperintelligence/optillm) is an OpenAI API-compatible optimizing inference proxy that implements 20+ state-of-the-art techniques to dramatically improve LLM accuracy and performance on reasoning tasks - without requiring any model training or fine-tuning.
 It is possible to beat the frontier models using these techniques across diverse tasks by doing additional compute at inference time.
 - FlashDMoE: Fast Distributed MoE in a Single Kernel - a fully GPU-resident MoE operator that fuses expert computation and inter-GPU communication into a single persistent GPU kernel.
 FlashDMoE enables fine-grained pipelining of dispatch, compute, and combine phases, eliminating launch overheads and reducing idle gaps.
 Blog post with links to paper and code: https://flash-moe.github.io
+- LMCache (https://github.com/LMCache/LMCache) is an LLM serving extension that cuts TTFT and boosts throughput in long-context scenarios.
+By storing the KV caches of reusable texts across various locations, including (GPU, CPU DRAM, Local Disk), LMCache reuses the KV caches of any reused text (not necessarily prefix) in any serving engine instance.
+Integrated with vLLM, LMCache delivers 3–10× faster responses and lower GPU usage in tasks like multi-round QA and RAG.